cfagan93/GameEngine_StarTrek_ChrisFagan/README.md

 ![Scene5](https://github.com/cfagan93/GameEngine_StarTrek_ChrisFagan/blob/master/StarTrekStoryBoard/Scene_5.JPG)

-* Camera pans out while the battle commences.
+* In this scene the Camera pans out while the battle commences.
 * Both the enemy and allies fire at eachother while explosive particle affects will go off.